-of principal and interest are measured at amortised cost.
+• Amortised cost: Assets that are held for collection of contractual cash flows where those cash flows represent solely payments of principal and interest are measured at amortised cost.
 Interest income from these financial assets is included in finance income using the effective interest rate method.
-Any gain or loss arising on derecognition is recognised directly in profit or assets at amortised cost comprise of "trade and other receivables", "wekala deposits", and "cash and cash equivalents".
+Any gain or loss arising on derecognition is recognised directly in profit or loss.
+Impairment losses are presented as a separate line item in the consolidated statement of comprehensive income.
+Financial assets at amortised cost comprise of "trade and other receivables", "wekala deposits", and "cash and cash equivalents".